 Although the term 'non-Muslim minorities' is not limited to Armenian Orthodox Christians, Jews or Greek Orthodox Christians, the Law on Private Education Institutions (Law No. 5580), in Article 2(e), defines 'minority schools' as 'private schools of pre-school education, primary education and secondary education, established by Greek Orthodox Christians, Armenian and Jewish minorities which is guaranteed by the Lausanne Treaty that students belonging to these minorities and having Turkish citizenship are eligible to enrol'.
-This definition leaves out other religious minorities such as Arameans (Syriacs) and all other ethnic or religious minorities.
-The only exception is a pre-primary school established by the Arameans (Syriacs) in Istanbul, following a judgment by the administrative court in 2013.153

 In addition, Law No. 5580 limits attendance at these schools to members of minorities with Turkish citizenship, leaving the children of regular or irregular migrant families with no access to these schools.

-The Basic Law on National Education (No. 1739) sets out the provisions that are binding on all education institutions, either public or private, in the Turkish education system without any distinction; their application includes, but is not limited to, curricula and weekly schedules.
-Therefore, non-Muslim minority schools do not display any difference in terms of general objectives and principles in comparison with other public schools.
-Official figures provided by the state in 2020 show that in 1999 the number of schools belonging to non-Muslim minorities was 84,154 and by 2020 it had decreased to 59.
+Official figures provided by the state in 2021 show that the number of schools belonging to non-Muslim minorities is 58.
 The statistics revealed that, as a result of the current situation, the number of schools and pupils have been decreasing over the past decades.
-The numbers of minority schools and students who are enrolled in these schools in the school year 2019-2020 are as follows:155
+The numbers of minority schools and students who are enrolled in these schools in the school year 2020-21 are as follows:185

 Number of Schools Number of Students

-Pre-primary education 4 911
+Pre-primary education 4 186 1105

-Primary education 23 1065
+Primary education 23 1099

-Secondary education 21 1067
+Secondary education 20 1005

-Upper secondary education 11 890
+Upper secondary education 11 937

-Total 59 3933 156
+Total 58 4146